importjason/TIL/Python/Web Data Extraction/220305 Web Data Extraction.md

 Preparing for the class registration, I thought maybe I could find a linear rules between the milage needed for successful registration, and the ratio of successful to total applicants.

-So the next program I am preparing for is "Milage Calculator", which utilizes the betting result data on the school website, and I found learning the web extraction and linear regression essential to develop it.
+So the next program I am preparing for is "Milage Calculator", which utilizes the betting result data on the school website, and I felt learning the web extraction and linear regression essential to develop it.

 # Web Crawling and Web Scraping